+We are in network with Blue Cross/Blue Shield only, we are out of network for all other insurances.
 Please check with your insurance carrier prior to your first session in order to ensure that you have coverage.
-I am currently not accepting new clients with insurance.
 Check your coverage carefully and find the answers to the following questions:

 - Do I have mental health benefits?